 - 3 Last Thoughts On cPanel For Beginners

 First things first, what is it? cPanel is essentially a dashboard or control panel full of easy to use tools to make web management easier.
 There are lots of things that can be achieved inside it, from installing WordPress to creating staging sites and much more.

-  Most shared hosting servers like Bluehost and GoDaddy use cPanel as their management dashboard.
-Web developers with dedicated servers or their own servers can also use it as their management system.
+Most shared hosting providers like Bluehost and GoDaddy use cPanel as their management dashboard.
+Web developers who use good dedicated hosting or their own servers can also use it as their management system.
 The interface can be customized to match the look and feel of a hosting server.
 They can also manage what features to add or take away according to their own preferences for clients.

 Before we dive into what you can do with cPanel, let’s see how to access it.

 Where is Your cPanel?

 You can access the dashboard in a couple of different ways.
 The easiest way is through your hosting server platform.
 Siteground has a direct link from your account dashboard.
 Bluehost has an “advanced” button.
 Other hosting services have other ways of accessing cPanel but are all usually in your general hosting dashboard.